How much money can you save by cycling more?

 Cycling to work is linked with a 45% lower risk of developing cancer, and a 46% lower risk of cardiovascular disease (CVD), compared to commuting by car or public transport.

-The importance of exercise on our mental health and wellbeing is often underestimated by individuals and even some health care professionals.
+The importance of exercise for our mental health and wellbeing is often underestimated by individuals and even some health care professionals.
 Aerobic exercises – including cycling – have been proven to reduce anxiety and depression.

 The planet